-U.S. Private Sector Job Quality Index Revised to 82.68 from Previous Month - Reflecting a Lower Proportion of U.S. Production and Non-Supervisory Jobs.
+U.S. Private Sector Job Quality Index Revised Higher to Level of 80.53, up Slightly by 0.14% from Previous Month

-NEW YORK, Feb.
-7, 2020 /PRNewswire-PRWeb/ -- Following the release of the Employment Situation Report for January 2020 by the U.S. Bureau of Labor Statistics (BLS), the U.S. Private Sector Job Quality Index (JQI)® has been revised to a level of 82.68, up by 0.76% from its revised level one month earlier and reflecting a lower proportion - relative to the prior month - of U.S. production and non-supervisory (P&NS) jobs paying less than the mean weekly income of all P&NS jobs, relative to those jobs paying above such mean.
-The mean weekly wage income of all P&NS jobs as of the current reading (which reflects the level as of December 2019) was $764.69, a change of +0.07% from its level the month prior.
-The current level of the JQI® reflects a stabilization of the index after fluctuations due to the General Motors strike in fall of 2019 and the effects of the annual rebalancing of the BLS employment statistics in the January 2020 release.
+NEW YORK, Jan.
+21, 2020 /PRNewswire-PRWeb/ -- Following the release of the Employment Situation Report for December 2019 by the U.S. Bureau of Labor Statistics (BLS), the U.S. Private Sector Job Quality Index (JQI)® has been revised to a level of 80.53, up slightly by 0.14% from its level one month ago and reflecting a modestly higher proportion of U.S. production and non-supervisory (P&NS) jobs paying more than the mean weekly income of all P&NS jobs, relative to those jobs paying less than such mean.
+The mean weekly income of all P&NS jobs as of the current reading (reflecting the level as of October 2019) was $794.70, an increase of 0.01% from its level the month prior.
+Some of the improvement in JQI can be attributed to the return of striking General Motors workers, reflected in the November 2019 data that rolled into the index reading for this month.

 For a new explanatory video on the JQI, please see: http://www.vimeo.com/jqi